lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 }
 ```

+_Simple Serializer_ is an extension of the well-known DFS traversal algorithm with in-order value processing.
+The representation has two types of nodes, thus leading to two different treatments in serialization.
+When a _multiplication_ node is encountered the algorithm recurses on its descendants without serializing anything since the multiplication information can be inferred from the f-tree.
+When a _union_ node is encountered we first serialize the number of values in that union, followed by the serialization of all the values.
+At the end we recurse on each of child to complete the DFS-traversal.
-Simple serializer extends a DFS traversal on the representation.
-I just want to mention that we iterate over the values twice since we want to serialize _all_ the values of a union completely and _then_ move on to the next union, like in an in-order traversal!
+I want to mention that we iterate over the values twice since we want to serialize _all_ the values of a union completely and _then_ move on to the next union, like in an in-order traversal.